Hyalessa maculaticollis: Distribution

 In Japan, they are distributed from the Oshima Peninsula in southern Hokkaido to Honshu, Kyushu, and their surrounding islands (Tsushima, Koshiki Islands).
 Their distribution is limited by the cold northern climates and have forced them to migrate to middle and southern areas of Japan.
-However there are some isolated habitats that can presumably survive in Hokkaido’s cold climates due to the region's prevalence of high geothermal heat such as hot springs and volcanic activity.
+However there are some isolated habitats that can presumably survive in Hokkaido's cold climates due to the region's prevalence of high geothermal heat such as hot springs and volcanic activity.
 These areas include Jozankei Onsen (Sapporo City) and the Wakoto Peninsula in Eastern Hokkaido.

 According to local researchers, nymphs of Hyalessa maculaticollis found in northern regions do not climb trees and instead emerge on a type of bamboo species, Kuma Bamboo Grass.
 In eastern Japan, it inhabits flat forests and is often found in urban green areas, whereas in western Japan they prefer mountainous areas with slightly higher altitudes.

-In other countries of the Asian continent, it inhabits the North China and the Korea, and is found mostly in urban areas.
+In other countries of the Asian continent, it inhabits northern China and Korea, and is found mostly in urban areas.
 Their song differs in these regions compared to Japan, resembling a "Minminminminme" song without the "Mean" at the beginning (cicada dialect).
 However, the songs from Tsushima are very similar to this, and are noticeably different from those found in Tokyo.
-The Meimuna opalifera also has a slightly different song between Japanese and continental counterparts.
+With Meimuna opalifera also, there is a slightly different song between Japanese and continental counterparts.

 In China, there are many in Beijing and Dalian, especially in Dalian.

-This species is considered to be very common in Korea, it is widely distributed from large urban areas to mountainous areas. the Korean name '참매미' (literally 'true cicada' or 'common cicada') indicates the commonality of this species.
+This species is considered to be very common in Korea, it is widely distributed from large urban areas to mountainous areas.
 H. maculaticollis was the dominant species in all three habitats.
 H. maculaticollis and C. atrata comprised a minimum of 75.2% of all cicadas across all habitats and sampling periods.